 Seventeenth-Century Keyboard Music in Dutch- and German-Speaking Europe

 Around 1998 I was asked to contribute to a volume of essays on various repertories of late Renaissance and Baroque music.
 My chapter, on keyboard music in northern Europe, eventually appeared in 2006 in a simplified version.
-Although it would be possible to update some of the references in the original, the latter included observations about style and stylistic development in the music of Hassler, Sweelinck, and other composers that I believe are still worth publishing.
+The original included observations about style and stylistic development in the music of Hassler, Sweelinck, and others that I believe are worth publishing.
 I’ve therefore published my first version of the chapter here, albeit without the illustrations and additional examples that would have strengthened some of my points, and without updating the references.

 Partes feminarum: Gender Representations in Baroque Music